data-provider/core/README.md

   * __Cache__.
 Use built-in cache to avoid the same query being executed more than once if not necessary.
   * __Clean__ cache on demand with the built-in `clean` method.
   * __Events__ emitter.You can add listeners to changes and cache events.
   * __Extensible__.
-Implement your own origins connectors, or use one of the already existant:
+Implement your own providers connectors, or use one of the already existant:
     * [Axios][data-provider-axios-url]
     * [Memory Storage][data-provider-memory-url]
     * [Browser Local Storage][data-provider-browser-storage-url]
     * [Browser Session Storage][data-provider-browser-storage-url]
     * [Prismic CMS][data-provider-prismic-url]
-* __"Selector"__ constructor for combining or transforming the result of one or many origins.
+* __"Selector"__ constructor for combining or transforming the result of one or many providers.
   * __Declarative__.
-Declare which Origins your Selector needs to consume.
+Declare which Providers your Selector needs to consume.
 Data Provider will do the rest for you.
   * __Composable__.
-Can fetch data from Origins or from another Selectors.
+Can fetch data from Providers or from another Selectors.
   * __Homogeneus__.
-Provides exactly the same interface than origins.
-Consumers don't need to know if they are consuming an Origin or a Selector.
+Provides exactly the same interface than providers.
+Consumers don't need to know if they are consuming a Provider or a Selector.
   * __Cache__.
 Implements a cache that avoids the execution of the same Selector and query more than once.
   * __Reactive__.
-When one of the related sources cache is cleaned, the Selector cache is cleaned too.
+When one of the related providers cache is cleaned, the Selector cache is cleaned too.
   * __Switchable__.
-Consumed "source" can be changed programatically.
+Consumed "provider" can be changed programatically.
   * __Parallellizable__.
-Can fetch data from declared sources in series or in parallel.
+Can fetch data from declared providers in series or in parallel.
   * __Queryable__.
-Queries can be applied as in Origins.
-You can pass the `query` data to sources, or use it in the `parser` function, after all related sources data have been fetched.
+Queries can be applied as in Providers.
+You can pass the `query` data to providers, or use it in the `parser` function, after all related providers data have been fetched.
-* __"sources"__ singleton containing methods for managing all created data-provider sources at a time.
+* __"instances"__ singleton containing methods for managing all created data-provider instances at a time.
 	* __Tags__ Data Provider instances can be tagged to create "management" groups.
-"Cleaning" cache of all data-provider sources tagged with "api" tag calling to a single method is easy, for example.
+"Cleaning" cache of all data-provider instances tagged with "api" tag calling to a single method is easy, for example.

 ## Install